nss-evening-cohort-8/notes/topics/interfaces.md

 An [Interface](https://github.com/nss-evening-cohort-7/bangazon-inc/blob/master/orientation/10_INTERFACES.md) functions as a [contract for a class](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/interfaces/) to implement properties and methods.
 Unlike abstract classes, they cannot have a defined implementation.
 They will only contain properties(not initialized) and method signatures.

-One of the benefits of using an interface is that a single class can implement multiple interfaces.
+One of the benefits of using an interface is that a single class can implement multiple interfaces, while it can only inherit from one base class.
 ```cs
 public class Amphicar : IGroundVehicle, IAquaticVehicle
 {